Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - When reviewing applications, the SEI Recruitment Team assesses whether your application might align with other positions and will notify you if we identify a potential match.

-- If you're selected for an interview, then you’ll have the opportunity to express interest in other fellowship opportunities during the conversation.
+- If you're selected for an interview, you’ll have the opportunity to express interest in other fellowship opportunities during the conversation.

 Is the stipend for the fellowship negotiable?